rensbaardman/Stoic/README.md

 # Stoic
-Browser extensions that hides distracting and unneccessary elements to help you regain focus
+Browser extension that hides distracting and unneccessary elements to help you regain focus

 ### Commands
 npm run test:unit